 When our microbe is healthy, people naturally choose food that is difficult to overconsume due to the satiating quality of these foods.
 Altering your gut bacteria profile can improve your energy, appetite, mood and how your clothes fit.
 With a few small changes, it is possible to “reset” your gut bacteria so they are far more supportive of your health.

 In addition, there are also sensory triggers that create binge eating urges.

-The 4 sensory triggers – activated by the senses
+The 4 sensory triggers to overeating on chocolate – activated by the senses

 - We see food and are hungry for it (For example, seeing the delectable chocolate cake in a cafe cabinet)